Ifedayo Olusegun: Selangor

-In mid of 2019 season on a second transfer window, Ifedayo has surprised official signed up for Selangor.
+In the middle of the 2019 season, Ifedayo signed for Malaysia Super League club Selangor.

 King Dayo, is a nickname given to him by Red Giants Selangor fans after he positioned himself as the top scorer and golden boot winner 2 times 2020 season and 2021 season with 26 goals in a row also break records for the most valuable professional import player in Malaysian football history after the former teammates Rufino Segovia player was crowned top scorer of the 2018 season with 19 goals, adding the Best Foreign Player award, just five matches into the following campaign.